enCore Energy (CVE:EU) Shares Down 45.6% – Should You Sell?

-In other news, Director William Morris Sheriff sold 24,000 shares of the stock in a transaction on Thursday, December 5th.
-The stock was sold at an average price of C$5.11, for a total transaction of C$122,701.63.
-2.12% of the stock is owned by insiders.
+In related news, Director William Morris Sheriff sold 10,000 shares of the business’s stock in a transaction that occurred on Tuesday, December 31st.
+The shares were sold at an average price of C$4.94, for a total value of C$49,392.00.
+2.12% of the stock is currently owned by company insiders.

 About enCore Energy